21 Dec 6 Ways Preventive Dentistry Can Help You Stay Healthy

 1. Brain Health

 Your brain health is one of the more surprising things that oral health can have an impact on.
-When your mouth health isn’t taken care, oral bacteria can begin to hurt your brain’s ability to remember things.
+When your mouth health isn’t taken care of, oral bacteria can begin to hurt your brain’s ability to remember things.

 Over time, these oral bacteria can begin to aid in the cause of diseases like Alzheimer’s.